 Topography - Flat lots are better than sloped lots for usability.
 Homes on sloped lots often have views but can be expensive and complicated to build on so make sure the views justify it.

 Setting - Look for lots on quiet streets with appealing surroundings, even if the house isn't as up-to-date as others you're considering.
 If long term value is a priority, remember: It's land that appreciates over time, not structures.

 The general layout and size of the house is the next most important factor.
 If a house is older but has a good floor plan, you (or the next owner) will be able to renovate and make it feel new without having to do major construction.
 Good floor plans have tremendous long term value.

-- Choose homes with more square footage on the first and second floors.
+- Square footage on the main and second floors

-- Pick homes with an ample number of bedrooms and preferably on the same floor.
+- An ample number of bedrooms, preferably all on the same floor.

 4 - Finishes